Cogosense/IdentityDemo/README.md

 __livereload__ plugin for browsers is supported, so if it is installed the browser will be updated everytime the _./public_ directory is updated.

-7. In a seperate terminal run the BCSA id app
+7. In a seperate terminal run the IdentityDemo app

     `nodemon -w server ./bin/www`